HumbertoBM2/Tractor-dashboard/README.md

 ## Overview

 The simulation project involves creating a physical and virtual dashboard for a tractor using various components:
-- **Physical Simulation:** Includes a breadboard, 2 potentiometers, 1 LCD, a matrix keypad, and various jumper cables.
+- **Physical Simulation:** Includes a breadboard, 2 potentiometers, 2 LEDS, 1 LCD, a matrix keypad, and various jumper cables.
   - **LCD:** Displays data such as current gear, direction, speed, and engine speed of the tractor.
+  - **LEDs:** Used to simulate the tractor's blinkers.
   - **Potentiometers:**
     - One controls the LCD's brightness.
     - The other functions as the tractor's throttle.